Best Channel 4 dramas in November 2024

 2021 | Marc Munden | 98 mins | 15

-Summary:This television film features Jodie Comer as healthcare assistant Sarah, who is looking after Alzheimer’s patient Tony (Stephen Graham) at a care home when the coronavirus pandemic first strikes.
+Summary:This television film features Jodie Comer as healthcare assistant Sarah, who is working in a care home when the coronavirus pandemic first strikes.
+Stephen Graham stars as Alzheimer's patient Tony in the heartbrea

-Why you should watch: Directed with frenetic style by Utopia’s Marc Munden and written by Jack Thorne, Help took home the prestigious Rose d’Or on the international awards circuit while Comer and co-star Cathy Tyson each bagged British Academy Television Awards.
-The Standard argued it would “be remembered as one of the best” pandemic pieces.
+Why you should watch: Directed with frenetic style to devastating effect by Utopia's Marc Munden and written by Jack Thorne.
+Help took home the prestigious Rose d'Or on the international awards circuit while Comer and co-star Cathy Tyson each bagged British Academy Television Awards.
+The Standard argued it would "be remembered as one of the best" pandemic pieces.
+It will break you, but it's a necessary and truthful piece of work.

 Available now